 - Meat, eggs, and dairy – for protein and zinc

-- Fruit & Vegetables – for vitamin C
+- Fruits and vegetables – for vitamin C

 - Reposition the patient at least every two hours in bed and every 15 minutes in a wheelchair

-- Place special creams on the bedsore to help the wound heal and stay clean
+- Place special creams on bedsore to help the wound heal and stay clean

 - Use a donut cushion when the patient is sitting in a chair or wheelchair

 - Utilize a special air loss mattress to offload pressure of the affected area

 - Use a wound vac on existing pressure ulcers

 - If the wound is severe enough, plastic surgery can be performed to close off the wound and prevent further infection and deterioration

 Pressure injury prevention is the responsibility of the facility.
 As a layperson, knowledge is power.
 The best thing to do is to equip yourself with the knowledge about bedsore prevention and communicate with the facility so that they provide the appropriate standard of care to your family member.

 You should ask questions and raise concerns if you feel your family member is being neglected.
 Visit at different times and never announce your presence to staff.
 Monitor whether your family member is in the same position throughout the day.
 Check to make sure their clothes and adult briefs are clean.
 Always inspect their skin for areas of breakdown, and if you notice a bed sore, bring that wound to the attention of nursing.
 Remember though: appropriate care is their responsibility, not yours.